/ seo-glossary / What Is Branded Keywords? SEO Glossary

 Why Branded Keywords Matter

 They convert at the highest rates.
 People who search for your brand by name already have awareness and some level of trust.
-This makes branded traffic your most likely to convert, often at 2-5x the rate of non-branded traffic.
+This makes branded traffic your most likely to convert, frequently at several times the rate of non-branded traffic.
+The exact multiplier varies widely by industry and offer, so measure it against your own analytics rather than relying on a single benchmark.

 They indicate brand health.
 The volume of branded searches is a direct measurement of brand awareness.
 Growing branded search volume means your marketing, PR, word-of-mouth, and product quality are resonating with the market.